Sessions will be delivered in English and French.

 Tuesday, June 13, 2023

-INDUSTRY OUTLOOK: WHAT POLICY AND REGULATIONS ARE IN PLACE
+INDUSTRY OUTLOOK: WHAT POLICIES AND REGULATIONS ARE IN PLACE

 FOR THE RETROFIT MARKET AND WHAT IS COMING UP?